jlevy/og-equity-compensation/README.md

 ## Introduction

 Growing numbers of people are working in startups and fast-growing tech companies.
-If you are one of them, or are considering becoming one, you probably have experienced or tried to learn about stock and stock options, RSUs, and other types of [**equity compensation**](http://www.investopedia.com/terms/e/equity-compensation.asp).
+If you’re one of them, or are considering becoming one, you’ve probably experienced or tried to learn about stock and stock options, RSUs, and other types of [**equity compensation**](http://www.investopedia.com/terms/e/equity-compensation.asp).

+🚧 Significance (#s of ppl dealing with these questions, examples of real-world results (happy and horror) of taking equity comp, eg., why should we learn more, why should we care?)

+Many people learn the basic ideas of equity compensation through experience (trial and error) or from helpful friends who have been through the stages of a startup.
+But equity compensation is so complex it’s usually only fully understood by tax attorneys and investment professionals.
+It’s likely that most of us have far less information than the person at our company in charge of hiring or managing.
+At the same time, founders and hiring managers may not know everything, and most struggle with talking through the web of technicalities with potential hires.

+Both companies and employees are routinely hurt by uninformed decisions and costly mistakes when it comes to equity compensation.
+Talk to anyone who’s worked in startups and you’ll hear stories of how they or their colleagues met with the painful consequences of not learning enough up front.

+### Why this Guide?

+Because you shouldn’t need a law degree or MBA to protect yourself when dealing with the details of equity compensation.
+Because you shouldn’t have to know someone kind and brilliant in financial ops or HR.
+Because you shouldn’t have to fail before you succeed.

+While [a lot of information](#further-reading) on this topic is just a Google search away, the best information is scattered about.
+Many blogs and articles focus only on a narrow topic, are getting older, or are on sites supported by ads or other products.

+We’ll take you through the common scenarios, pitfalls, and best practices of negotiating equity compensation.
+An hour or two reading the material here and checking out the linked resources could ultimately be among the most financially valuable ways you spend your time.

+🚧 About how and why this was written.

-### Should You Read This?
+### Should you read this?

-Perhaps some of these scenarios are familiar:
+Our aim is to be as helpful to the absolute beginner as it is for those with more experience.
+No matter how much you know (or think you know!) about equity compensation, read on if any of the following apply:

-- You hear phrases like *stock*, *stock options*, *strike price*, *ISOs*, *RSUs*, *83(b)*, *409A*, *AMT*, or *early exercise* and know they are important but are mystified by what some of them really mean.
+- You’ve heard phrases like *stock*, *stock options*, *strike price*, *ISOs*, *RSUs*, *83(b)*, *409A*, *AMT*, or *early exercise* and know they are important but are mystified by what some of them really mean.
-- You’re getting a new job offer but don’t know how to negotiate or think about the equity component of the offer.
+  Maybe you’re getting a new job offer but don’t know how to navigate or negotiate the equity component of the offer.
-- You’re joining a startup for the first time, and are terrified by all the paperwork.
+- You’re joining a startup for the first time, and are terrified by all the paperwork!
 - You’re quitting or are being laid off or fired from a company where you have stock or options and are thinking through the decisions and consequences.
-- A company you work at is going through an acquisition, IPO, or shutdown.
+- A company you work for is going through an acquisition, IPO, or shutdown.
 - You have stock in a private company and need cash.
 - You’re an entrepreneur or hiring manager negotiating with candidates or fielding questions from candidates and employees.

-Equity compensation is a confusing topic that is often not discussed clearly.
-Many people learn the basic ideas through experience or from friends who have been through the stages of a startup, but equity compensation is so complicated it is usually only thoroughly understood by professionals.
-Often an employee has far less information about details than the person hiring or managing them.
-On the other hand, founders and hiring managers often don’t have good knowledge of the technicalities, either!
-And when they do, that doesn’t mean they can explain it all clearly.

-Sadly, both companies and employees are routinely hurt by uninformed decisions and costly mistakes which might otherwise be avoided.
-Talk to anyone who’s worked in startups and they’ll have stories of how they or their colleagues have met with the painful consequences of not learning enough up front.
-It is critical for everyone to understand both the basics and some very technical details about the exact type of compensation you have or might have, including the tax consequences.

-Equity compensation and tax might seem like different topics, but they are so intertwined it’s hard to explain one without the other.
-An understanding of the underlying rules is also necessary for negotiating fair offers—on both sides.

-### Why This Guide

-This Guide aims to improve the situation.
-We presume you are intelligent, but not that you have a law degree or MBA, or that you’ve previously worked in startups, HR, or financial operations.
-The material is dense, but we endeavor to present it in a way that is useful both for novices and professionals or experts.

-This Guide is long enough we suggest you bookmark and refer to it in the future.
-An hour or two reading the material here and the linked resources could ultimately be among the most financially valuable ways you spend your time.

-Of course, this Guide can’t replace professional advice.
-But assessing the advice you receive from your personal or company attorney can be easier when you have all the information to work with.

-*This document and the discussion around it are not legal or tax advice.*
-Talk to a professional if you need advice about your particular situation.
-See the full disclaimer [below](#disclaimer).

-## About This Guide
+🔹 This Guide is also useful for founders or hiring managers who need to talk about equity compensation with employees or potential hires.

 ### What is covered?

+We believe it is critical for everyone to understand basic concepts and some very technical details about the exact type of compensation you have or might have.

+- This includes the tax consequences.
+  Equity compensation and taxation might seem like different topics, but they are so intertwined it’s hard to explain one without the other.
+- An understanding of the underlying rules is also necessary for negotiating fair offers—on both sides.
 - This Guide applies to [**C corporations**](https://en.wikipedia.org/wiki/C_corporation) in the **United States**.
 - It’s geared towards employees, advisors, and independent contractors who want to know how